renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowPostUpgradeCommandTemplating

-If true allow templating for post-upgrade commands.
+Set to true to allow templating of post upgrade commands.

 Let's look at an example of configuring packages with existing Angular migrations.

-Add two properties to `config.js`: `allowPostUpgradeCommandTemplating` and `allowedPostUpgradeCommands`
+Add two properties to `config.js`: `allowPostUpgradeCommandTemplating` and `allowedPostUpgradeCommands`:

 ```javascript
 module.export = {